TurbulentDynamics/TDEnvSetup/env_setup/install_0_brew.md

-# Brew is used to install simple utilities
+# Brew is used to install simple utilities without sudo to home directory